Surbhi-Kohli/GitFEM/1GitFoundations/Basics.md

 8ab686eafeb1f44702738c8b0f24f2567c36da6d
 ```
 It’s a Match!

+### Where does git store these objects?

- In the .git directory, git stores project information and its metadata into blob, tree, and commits objects, with each object storing different parts of the project
+ In the .git directory, git stores project information and its metadata into blob, tree, and commits objects,
+ with each object storing different parts of the project
  like its content and folder structure.Deleting the .git directory, the information and history of the project are gone, but not the files of the project.